cnescatlab/i-CodeCNES/CONTRIBUTING.md

 # Contributing to i-Code CNES
 First off, thanks for taking the time to contribute!
-The following is a set of guidelines for contributing to i-Code Cnes, which are hosted in the [Lequal Organization](https://github.com/lequal) on GitHub.
+The following is a set of guidelines for contributing to i-Code Cnes, which are hosted in the [CATLab Organization](https://github.com/cnescatlab) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents
 + [Code of Conduct](#code-of-conduct)